osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-This part contains a part of the description from [Wikipedia article](../plugins/wikipedia.md), [Favorite](../personal/favorites.md) or Waypoint description, by tapping you can open full description.
+This part contains a part of the description from [Wikipedia article](../plugins/wikipedia.md), [Favorite](../personal/favorites.md) or Waypoint description, by tapping you can open the full description.

 ### OpenStreetMap Link